sireeshgit/naive-addition/assignments/testing-in-python.md

 - [Cheat Sheet](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html), more details are in the documentation on module [`typing`](https://docs.python.org/3/library/typing.html)

-- If you are curious how to vaildate types in Python, [`mypy`](https://mypy.readthedocs.io/en/stable/getting_started.html) is a popurlar tool.
+- If you are curious how to validate types in Python, [`mypy`](https://mypy.readthedocs.io/en/stable/getting_started.html) is a popular tool.